t-regx/t-regx.github.io/docs/whats-the-point.md

 - All `preg_*` functions only return `false`/`null`/`[]` on error.
 You have to remember to call `preg_last_error()` to get some insight in the nature of your error.
 Of course it only returns `int`!
 So you have to look up that `4` is "invalid utf8 sequence" and `2` is "backtrack limit exceeded".
+- However, `false`-check and `preg_last_error()` can only save you from runtime errors.
+So called compile errors don't work that way and require either setting a custom error handler (bad idea) or read and clear just one of those errors (good luck with errors in `preg_replace_callback()` for example).
 - `preg_filter()` for arrays returns `[]` if an error occurred; even though `[]` is the perfectly valid result for this function.
 For example, it could have filtered out all values or its input was an empty array right from the beginning.